dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 - Produced Docker image uses Ubuntu 18.04 as a base image.

-- Corresponding Docker image is uploaded to and can be found at Docker hub as: `dm4rnde/flask-app-base-apache2-wsgi-py3-ubuntu:0.1`
+- Corresponding Docker image is uploaded to and can be found at Docker Hub (hub.docker.com) as: `dm4rnde/flask-app-base-apache2-wsgi-py3-ubuntu:0.1`